 At the end of our evening, we set out to find Tu-Lu’s Gluten Free Bakery.
 It’s easy to miss, so keep a sharp eye out.
 The width of Tu-Lu’s is slightly greater than two doors, but there’s a nice counter to sit at if you want to eat your treats there.
 I did some of both.
 I bought (and ate most of) a delicious chocolate cake with the smoothest Vanilla frosting I have ever seen, and then ordered a Snickerdoodle cookie, a dark chocolate fudge brownie, and a 3-Cheese, Basil Pesto & Tomato Panini to go.

 Unfortunately the photo I took of the cake did not come out, but I assure you it was wonderful, as was the Panini and the cookie.
-I’ve provided a link for you to their website, specifically to the brownie I got.
-WOW was it good!
+WOW was that brownie good!
 Teresa said it reminded her of the texture of brownies her grandmother used to make.
 It was one of the best brownies I have ever eaten.

 The other great thing about Tu-Lu’s is talking with the employees and other customers.
 While I was there, I met a little girl who was anxious to try the same cake I was eating, and a woman who had traveled from PA to try out the gluten free places in the city.
 I hope she had a successful and tasty trip!
 It’s always a joy to speak with other gluten free people, because they really get it.
 And occasionally, you get the non-GF people who truly understand as well (Teresa, of course), such as John at Mama’s Restaurant, which I shall review in another post. 🙂

 Update 8 October 2020: Sadly, Tu-Lu’s closed in 2019.
 I do not know why.